SEX COACH CAITLIN V

 Like, I don't want to experience any poop.
 It kind of is going to ruin the moment.

-So anyways, we can take care of the cleanliness part.
+So, anyways, we can take we can take care of the cleanliness part.
 You can take a shower before and after.

 We have a conversation that you're not even going to do any sort of entrance, anything at all, right?
 Get used to having sensation on the outside.

 Then get used to having a little bit of sensation on the inside.
-That could be with a finger, like maybe with a butt plug, right?
+That could be with a finger, that maybe with a butt plug, right?
 Something that can just hang out there.

 well, they make butt and anal toys in a wide range of shapes and sizes.
 They even make something that are called anal dilators.

 It doesn't have to be a sexy thing.
-You can just get yourself to
+You can just get body.

 And the reason for that is the anus is actually made up of two different sphincters.
 So the sphincter that's on the outside is something that we can control mentally.